Avanade/NTangle/samples/ContactSync/README.md

 ## Implementation steps

-This sample will walk through the implementation in a numner of logical steps.
+This sample will walk through the implementation in a number of logical steps.

 <br/>

 ### Old App

-1. _NTangle_ - solution setup, configuration and code-generation.
+1. [_NTangle_]() - solution setup, configuration and code-generation.
-2. Database - apply CDC and schema changes.
+2. [Database]() - apply CDC and schema changes.
-3. Publish - publish events to Azure Service Bus leveraging Azure Functions.
+3. [Publish]() - publish events to Azure Service Bus leveraging Azure Functions.

 <br/>

 ### New App

-4. Database - create new database and schema.
+4. [Database]() - create new database and schema.
-5. Subscribe -  subscribe to events from Azure Service Bus leveraging Azure Function.
+5. [Subscribe]() -  subscribe to events from Azure Service Bus leveraging Azure Function.

 <br/>